mbrochh/django-graphql-apollo-react-demo/README.md

 ## Part 3: Advanced Topics

-I am planning to keep this repo alive and add some more best practices as I implement them out at work.
+I am planning to keep this repo alive and add some more best practices as I figure them out at work.
 Some ideas:

-1. Create a HOC "<LoginRequired>" to protect views
+1. Create a higher order component "LoginRequired" to protect views
-1. Create a HOC "<NetworkStatus>" to allow refetching of failed queries after the network was down
+1. Create a higher order component "NetworkStatus" to allow refetching of failed queries after the network was down
 1. Don't refresh the entire page after login/logout
 1. Create Python decorator like "login_required" for mutations and resolvers
 1. Some examples for real cache invalidation